stewartellis/spiffybiro/pages/2017-03-26-merida/index.md

 Back in town the local offering of culture continued to reveal itself at a leisurely pace.
 A nice side effect of the city not being totally beholden to tourism is the food offering.
 As mentioned up top, it’s not about the standard issue chains designed to appeal to gringo tourists.
 Local food culture is alive and well in Merida where excellent Yucatan cuisine can be had at very reasonable prices.
 There is also a decent offering of food from other places including Escargot - a hole in the wall knocking our excellent croissants and other French patisserie standards.
 There’s also a modern-day hawker market where you can find global street food and bevies and a great vibe to consume them in.

 One morning while exploring the town we walked past two local boys in their early teens.
-One of them had on a t shirt that said FUCK THE RULES in large letters.
+One of them had on a t-shirt that said FUCK THE RULES in large letters.
 I missed the photo-op, but was left wondering what they thought it meant.
 Was it just a bit of teenage rebellion directed at everything teens typically dislike, or were they worldly enough to see the geo-political applicability of this sentiment given the new POTUS’s agenda one country to the north?
 No such ambiguity existed for the gringo tourist at the bus station sporting the F*CK TRUMP hat.
 This souvenir was no doubt designed and sold in Mexico, probably made in China and in the possession of an American (probably a Hillary fan still licking her wounds).

 </div>